7 min read

 Step 3: Layer on Conditional Access

-• Create a Conditional Access policy that states: "If a device is marked 'non-compliant' by Intune, Block Access to Microsoft 365 resources."
+• Create a Conditional Access policy that states: "If a device is marked 'non-compliant' by Intune, block access to Microsoft 365 resources."

 Step 4: Test with Report-Only Mode